kragen/derctuo/adiabatic-separation.md

 average axial flow in the tube, which is controlled by the difference in the amounts of gas drawn off at each end.

+An inefficient version of this, without the packing, was [discovered by accident in 2000 at Los Alamos][0].

+[0]: https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-01-3040 "Separation of Gas Mixtures by Thermoacoustic Waves, by D. A. Geller, P. S. Spoora, and G. W. Swift"

 If gas is drawn off at several points along the length of the column then the average flow rate through the column will change at each such point.
 I think this permits the removal of certain components, giving